Half of a Yellow Sun: Background

-Half of a Yellow Sun is the second novel of Chimamanda Ngozi Adichie after Purple Hibiscus (2003).
-It took her three years to finish the manuscript.
-She took the title of the manuscript from an emblem on the Biafran flag.
-In a post-story section of the novel entitled "The Story behind the Book", Adichie wrote:
+Half of a Yellow Sun is a reference to the symbol on the Biafran flag.

-I grew up in the shadow of Biafra..It was as if the war had somehow divided the memories of my family.
-My parents have always wanted me to know, I think, that what matters is not what they went through but that they survived...I was concerned about people who lived in Biafra, telling their story in a way that gave it dignity and that is true".
+Half of a Yellow Sun is the second novel of Chimamanda Ngozi Adichie; her debut, Purple Hibiscus, was published in 2003.
+She wrote Half of a Yellow Sun in three years, taking the title from an emblem on the Biafran flag.
+In an afterword titled "The Story behind the Book", she noted:

-Adichie explained that writing the novel was a personal journey for her.
-She recounts how she lost both her maternal and paternal grandfathers during the Nigerian Civil War.
-Although she did research, she used her parents and relatives to form the "skeleton" of the novel.
-Because the novel's first draft was full of political activities and events, she cut it and re-wrote the story, rearranged sentences from subtle changes, including the distance between towns, the presence of a beach in Port Harcourt and a train station in Nsukka.
-In a 2013 interview, she tells Ellah Allfrey that "she wants people to read her book and come away thinking what it means to be human".
+I grew up in the shadow of Biafra.
+It was as if the war had somehow divided the memories of my family.
+My parents have always wanted me to know, I think, that what matters is not what they went through but that they survived.
+I was concerned about people who lived in Biafra, telling their story in a way that gave it dignity and that is true.

-Adichie was born seven years after the war.
-The novel is loosely based on political events of Nigeria in the 1960s.
-It was published in Czech by the publisher BBart in 2008.
+Adichie, who was born seven years after the Nigerian Civil War and loosely based the novel on political events of Nigeria in the 1960s, explained that writing Half of a Yellow Sun was a personal journey for her, recounting how she lost both her maternal and paternal grandfathers during the war.
+Although she did academic research while writing, Adichie used stories from her parents and relatives to form the "skeleton" of the novel.
+After the first draft, Adichie consciously changed the novel's focus from being about international politics and events into a character-driven story.
+In a 2013 interview, she told Ellah Allfrey that "I want people to read this book and come away thinking what it means to be human."